 The graph may look complicated, but follows a simple pattern.
 Each node represents a specific function, and has two types of "ports"; namely, Input ports and Output ports.
 These ports are used to connect one node to another to create a sequence of functions, which result in a terrain.

-There are certain nodes that may not have both port types, or may have special ports specific to that node.
+There are certain nodes that may not have both port types, or that may have special ports specific to that node.
 For a better understanding of those nodes, please see the documentation for those specific nodes under

 Masking is a very important part of creating sophisticated terrains.
 By default, when you apply an effect or process on a terrain, it is applied uniformly across the entire surface.
 By using the Mask port, you can contain the effect in a specific area.